-Day 1-2 Tokyo
+Day 1-2 Tokyo Meals: D

-Fly to the ultimate 24-hour city of Tokyo, Japan's capital city.
+Fly overnight to the ultimate 24-hour city of Tokyo, Japan's capital city.
 On arrival, you will be met by an English-speaking representative and transfer approximately 1 and a half hours to your hotel.
 There will be Japanese Bento waiting for you at the hotel!